 - What will the road network be around my target?
 Mile-by-mile grids afford chasers options and spread them out; limited roads may result in crowding.

-Once the storm has fired and my chase is on, I evaluate and consider the impacts of key factors, and one of them is the other chasers around me.
+Once the storm has fired and my chase is on, I consider the impacts of key factors, and one of them is the other chasers around me.
 I weigh the volume on the roads just as heavily in my decision making as I weigh real-time weather information or visuals.
 For example, I consider congested roads to be a heightened chase hazard, just as I consider high-precipitation storm mode to be a heightened chase hazard.
 If I am on a storm that is crowded, I specifically consider:

 - How will traffic affect my escape route?
 I am always cautious when my escape route is southbound and terminates at a T-intersection; if I need to turn left (east) to stay ahead of the storm or continue to a safer position, there may be a steady flow of traffic that makes the turn difficult or delayed.
 This is especially true if there is no stop sign for the west-east vehicles.
 If it is an all-way stop, traffic may back up with a significant delay for the flow in all directions.

 - Do I need to pass through a town?
 I often try to move through a town before stopping to watch a storm.
 Even if this means I must wait longer to get a visual than other chasers, that’s fine.
-I would rather position on the lee side of town so that I don’t have to get through the community when I need reposition or evacuate to safety.
+I would rather position on the lee side of town so that I don’t have to pass through the community when I need reposition or evacuate to safety.

 - How will traffic affect my maneuverability?
 Traffic can impact the ability to do some turns or U-turns, to pull-off or re-enter the traffic flow, or to drive up to the posted limit.
 If congestion is at a level where maneuverability isn’t as good as I want it to be, this becomes a safety consideration as important as any other.